jmunixusers/presentations/README.md

 # JMU UUG Presentations
 This is a collection of presentation notes from previous UUG meetings.

+For slides rendered to PDF or presentation notes for offline reading, download the [PDF bundle](https://github.com/jmunixusers/presentations/releases/download/presentation-latest/PDF.zip).

 ## Special Events
 * [InstallFest](InstallFest.md)
 * [Internship Panel](InternshipQA.md)